Easy Halloween Orange Fudge

 Try one (or a few!) of these easy toppings:

-- Crushed Oreos or candy corn
+- A handful of crushed Oreos or a few scattered candy corn pieces

 Pin This Recipe